-From Madison, drive 5 miles northeast on Route 1 past faded motels, strip shopping centers and the myriad marinas of Westbrook where thickets of masts create the illusion of forested coves.
+From Madison, drive 5 miles northeast on Route 1 past faded motels, strip shopping centers and the myriad marinas of Westbrook.
+Thickets of masts create the illusion of forested coves.

-Turn right on Route 154 towards Old Saybrook Shore Points crossing causeway bridges, and traversing neighborhoods where relatively modest homes front an ever widening Long Island Sound.
+Turn right on Route 154 towards Old Saybrook Shore Points.
+You’ll cross causeway bridges and traverse neighborhoods, where relatively modest homes front an ever widening Long Island Sound.

 One of these neighborhoods is Fenwick, where actress Katharine Hepburn lived in her beachfront mansion until her death at the age of 95.